mostsignificant/util/README.md

 cmake ..
 ```

-After creating the build files, you can run CMake with the build command.
+After creating the build files, you can run CMake with the build parameter.

 ```sh
 cmake --build .